-- 08 Discounts & allowances applied to tuition & fees Report the amount of discounts & allowances that were recorded as an offset (reduction) to student tuition & fees. - 09 Discounts & allowances applied to sales & services of auxiliary enterprises Report the amount of discounts & allowances that were recorded as an offset (reduction) to revenues of auxiliary enterprises (room and board, books, meals, etc.).
-The amount on this line, when added to the amount in Part B, line 05 equals gross auxiliary enterprise revenue. - 10 Total discounts & allowances This line is generated by summing the discounts and allowances reported to both tuition & fees and auxiliary enterprises entered in lines 8 and 9. - 11 Net scholarships and fellowships after deducting discounts & allowances This amount is generated by taking the difference between total gross scholarships and fellowships (line 7) and subtracting the total discounts and allowances (line 10).
-This amount should reflect scholarships and fellowships expenses in the form of outright grants to students selected and awarded by the institution and should not include monies treated as discounts and allowances.
+08 - Discounts & allowances applied to tuition & fees - Report the amount of discounts & allowances that were recorded as an offset (reduction) to student tuition & fees.

+- 09 Discounts & allowances applied to sales & services of auxiliary enterprises Report the amount of discounts & allowances that were recorded as an offset (reduction) to revenues of auxiliary enterprises (food and housing, books, etc.).
+The amount on this line, when added to the amount in Part B, line 05 equals gross auxiliary enterprise revenue. - 10 Total discounts & allowances This line is generated by summing the discounts and allowances reported to both tuition & fees and auxiliary enterprises entered in lines 8 and 9. - 11 Net scholarships and fellowships after deducting discounts & allowances Report the amount that reflects scholarships and fellowships expenses in the form of outright grants to students selected and awarded by the institution.
+Do not include monies treated as discounts and allowances.
 This amount will be carried forward to Part C Line 10 for Net scholarship and fellowships expenses.